apache/infrastructure-asfyaml/README.md

 **Notes**

   - if you have previously used `gitwcsub` for website publishing, your first publish action using `.asf.yaml` will cause any existing `gitwcsub` or `svnwcsub` subscription to stop working.
 This ensures that there are no race conditions or "repository fights" going on when you publish.
-  - lthough publishing the `asf-site` branch used to work without `.asf.yaml` being present, since May 2021 that file **must** be present at the root of the branch you wish to publish for everything (including soft purging the CDN cache on updates) to work correctly.
+  - Although publishing the `asf-site` branch used to work without `.asf.yaml` being present, since May 2021 that file **must** be present at the root of the branch you wish to publish for everything (including soft purging the CDN cache on updates) to work correctly.

 To publish a branch to your project website sub-domain (`yourproject.apache.org`), set up a configuration block called `publish` in your `.asf.yaml` file.
 Enable branch-protection through the `whoami` parameter, like so: